industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 - The model creation is now completed
 - The lower your training loss is at the last epoch the better your training performed as you can see in the chart in top right corner
 - In main window you can see the calculated deviations for each tag.
-A high deviation means that the difference between predicted value und actual value is high.
+A high deviation means that the difference between predicted value und actual value is high

 <p align="center"><kbd><img src="graphics/10TrainResults.PNG" /></kbd></p>

-- As the anomaly detection is an unsupervised learning we have to determine at which threshold an anomaly should be marked.
+- As the anomaly detection is an unsupervised learning we have to determine at which threshold an anomaly should be marked
 - To only get the average calculated deviation displayed you can hide the feature signals in the 'Features' section by clicking on the 'eye' icons

 <p align="center"><kbd><img src="graphics/16HideFeatures.PNG" /></kbd></p>

-- To filter out outliers and smoothen the deviation function and Moving average with Windowsize 5 should be defined
+- To filter outliers and smoothen the deviation function a Moving average with "Window size" 5 should be defined.

 - Now you set the threshold for the calculated anomaly score in that way that it is between 'normal' screwing process and the screwing processes where some abnormal behavior occurred